doogie-bigmack/flight_simulator/README.md

 Then open `http://localhost`.

 Use the registration form to create an account, then log in to receive a JWT token.
 The game uses this token for authenticated requests.
+Tokens are valid for one hour by default.